OptimusFaber/HWDR/README.md

 - The model struggles to distinguish between digits, often failing to recognize them correctly.
 - In some cases, the model fails to detect digits entirely.

-Below are examples illustrating these issues:
+Below is an example illustrating these issues:

 ![Detection Result](examples/detection.png)